NET WORTH: Unknown

-OVERVIEW: In 1996, Vin Ryan established the Schooner Family Foundation, which he steers with his wife Carla, and family.
-Schooner is a progressive foundation focused internationally on human rights, peace and security, and economic opportunity issues.
+OVERVIEW: In 1996, Vin Ryan established the Schooner Foundation, which he leads with his wife Carla and family.
+Schooner is a progressive foundation focused internationally on human rights, peace and security, and economic opportunity.
 At home, the foundation supports progressive media, campaign finance reform, the green economy, investigative reporting and judicial reform.

 BACKGROUND: Vincent J. Ryan graduated from Boston University.
 In 1971, he founded Schooner Capital.
 He also serves as a director of Iron Mountain, a $5 billion global records management company which he acquired and grew.

 HUMAN RIGHTS: The Schooner Foundation gives to a range of organizations both in the United States and abroad.
-Ryan serves on such boards as Physicians for Human Rights and Survivor Corps.
+Ryan serves on such boards as Survivor Corps.
 Trustee Cynthia Ryan worked at the U.N. and serves as the Senior Africa Advisor of The Schooner Foundation, where she focuses on human rights, economic opportunity, and peace and security.